hmassad/smarty-calendar/README.md

 ## 🚨 Pending

-- prevent render of unaffected components on mouse move
-- wrong calculation of events, it calculates 4 when it must be 5
+- wrong calculation of time in events, it calculates 4 when it must be 5, must review
-- edit event popup
-- confirm event popup
+- edit/confirm event popup
-- padding and margin on events
+- look and feel of events (creating, dragging, open popup, normal)
-- do not allow overlapping of events when creating or moving
+- do not allow overlapping of events when dragging

 ## ✨ Nice to have